Support for building owners

 This initial evaluation procedure or IEP grades each building to indicate its strength.
 This is shown as the percentage of the new building standard it achieves.
 Earthquake-prone buildings are are those classified as less than 34% of the current standard for an equivalent building.

-Council maintains a regularly updated list of buildings we’ve assessed as potentially earthquake prone.
+Council maintains a regularly updated list of buildings we’ve assessed as potentially earthquake prone (see downloads section at the bottom of the page).

 Government review and transition to new system